1. Top 10 Extracurricular Activities Examples for a CV

 • Volunteer at local food shelters or community kitchens, helping those in need and giving back to the community.

-• Helps during charity fundraising events, including sponsored runs and bake sales, to support local causes and organizations.
+• Helps during charity fundraising events, including sponsored runs and bake sales, to support local causes and organisations.

 Hobbies